Evidence-based actions for recognition and reward

 Additional actions and resources

-• Review employee salaries regularly and adjust as needed to be considered fair and equitable from both an economic and comparative perspective.
-Compensation can include more than salary: to help boost job satisfaction, consider adding opportunities for growth and development, engagement in work activities that an employee is passionate about like organizing social events, or attending higher-level meetings.
+• Review employee salaries regularly and adjust as needed.
+Try to consider what is fair from both an economic and comparative perspective.
+You can also consider providing opportunities for growth and development.

 Putting recognition and reward on the agenda provides you with materials to support a team discussion on approaches to recognition and reward as well as materials to support policy review and development.